stanley3384/OrderedSetVelociRaptor/README.md

 ./VelociRaptor

+--Or, if you want to run the above lines in an install script, there is an install.sh file in the Misc folder that will accomplish this.
+You would just need to copy the install script to a new folder and run it.
+It is recommended that you take a look at the script before running it to see how it works.

+./install.sh

 --Test it out.
 There is a notes file along with a references file that might be helpful at this point.

 C. Eric Cashon